-The same types of materials can also become entangled around beaks, necks and feathers or sometimes even partially or fully consumed, potentially causing choking and internal blockages.
+The same types of materials can also become entangled around beaks, necks and feathers, ingrown into developing baby birds skin, or sometimes even partially or fully consumed, potentially causing choking and internal blockages.

-*a few collected hairs from clumps of animal fur (such a sheep's wool or horse hair snagged on barbed wire)
+-A few collected hairs from animal fur (such a sheep's wool or horse hair snagged on barbed wire*)

 *Some small amounts of animal short furs are OK (not cat because of a deadly bacteria known as pasteurella).
 Even horse hair can tangle although more rarely.
 Do not use fur from long coated dogs and certainly not human hair.
 Of course, birds will readily use these if found in nature but we can reduce hazard by not purposely supplying large quantities of it in big clumps post grooming.

-Bird feeders can be filled with the natural materials listed above.
-It's still helping them out by having all they need in one place, saving them time and energy.
+Leave an area of your garden more wild perhaps, leave leaf litter and dead ivy veins.
+For those intent on helping, bird feeders/tables can be filled with the natural materials listed above.
+It's still helping birds out by having all they need in one place, saving them time and energy.